Scarface (1932 film): Filming

 Filming lasted six months, which was long for films made in the early 1930s.
 Howard Hughes remained off-set to avoid interfering with the filming of the movie.
-Hughes urged Hawks to make the film as visually exciting as possible by adding car chases, crashes, and machine-gun fire.
-Hawks shot the film at three different locations: Metropolitan Studios, Harold Lloyd Studios and the Mayan Theater in Los Angeles.
-Filming took three months with the cast and crew working seven days a week.
+Hughes urged Hawks to make the film visually exciting by adding car chases, crashes, and machine-gun fire.
+Hawks shot the film at three different locations: Metropolitan Studios, Harold Lloyd Studios, and the Mayan Theater in Los Angeles.
+Filming took 3 months, with the cast and crew working 7 days a week.
 For the most violent scene of the film in the restaurant, Hawks cleared the set to avoid harming extras and had the set fired on by machine guns.
 The actors acted out the scene in front of a screen with the shooting projected in the back, so as everyone crowded under the tables in the restaurant, the room appeared to be simultaneously under fire.

-During filming, Hawks and Hughes met with the Hays Office to discuss revisions.
+Hawks and Hughes met with the Hays Office during filming to discuss revisions.
 Despite that, Scarface was filmed and put together quickly.
 In September 1931, a rough cut of the film was screened for the California Crime Commission and police officials, neither of whom thought the movie was a dangerous influence for audiences or would elicit a criminal response.
 Irving Thalberg was given an advanced screening and was impressed by the film.
 Despite the positive feedback the film was given, the Hays Office was insistent on changes before final approval.